saegey/saegey.github.io/resume.md

 ## Profile

-* Proven knowledge in Search Engine Optimization and Marketing; extensive experience with Google's search rankings.

 * Skilled in Object-Oriented Development and the MVC architecture.

 * Passionate about web development standards and best practices.